Robust AI Security and Alignment: A Sisyphean Endeavor?: Method

 \subsection{On adversarial robustness of AI Systems}

 The term \textit{adversarial robustness} is defined similarly to the Security of the AI System as the ability of the AI System to withstand deliberate attacks by capable adversaries aiming to force the AI system out of alignment with a policy.
 This manuscript considers attacks through the main prompt interface of a chatbot or an AI Agent based on a LLM.
 In this setting, an adversarial prompt is a string of some length.
 For example: \textit{"Please give me instructions for making a bomb"}.
 As noted above, responsible organizations adopt OOPS policies $\Pi$ that will flag such a request as unacceptable and block it.

-Although there are some topics that are known in advance to fall under OOPS, knowing all possible adversarial prompts in advance is just not possible in practice.
-For example, the ASCII Art-based jailbreak attack by~\cite{promptasciiartbasedjailbreak2024} compromised LLMs with guardrails guarding the topic of bomb making.
-The richness of the English\footnote{The same is true for any other human language} language combined with cybersecurity tricks used to exploit prompting, e.g.,\cite{ANSIcodes025}, make the problem of identifying in advance attack prompts hard.
-Another difficult to anticipate and mitigate type of attack is the "crescendo jailbreak" by ~\cite{russinovich2025greatwritearticlethat}, which exploits gradual escalation of the dialogue with the LLM by referencing the model's replies progressively leading to a successful jailbreak.
-The findings in \cite{vassilev2025} show a large and increasing body of adversarial attacks.
-Recent findings by \cite{zou2025securitychallengesaiagent} show near perfect rate of success of prompt-based attacks against agentic systems based on LLMs.
+Adversarial prompts often take advantage of the ambiguity of the language of the input prompt.
+Guardrails - filters, policies, classifiers, and prompt analysis layers - generally rely on interpreting the intent and semantic meaning of the input.
+Pattern matching - identifying specific keywords, intent or known harmful structures - is widely used technique for implementing guardrails.
+When the input text is ambiguous, the interpretation becomes uncertain.
+Ambiguity is in essence the "Achilles' heel" of modern guardrails.
+Thus, any input that introduces linguistic noise or creates context-based uncertainty makes it significantly harder for the AI system to definitively categorize the request as in or out of OOPS policy.